Magnificent Seven elephants: Kambaku (c. 1930-1985)

 Kambaku is the Tsonga word for an old bull elephant, a token of great respect for the majestic animal.
 Like the rest of the Magnificent Seven, Kambaku was always a loner.
 He was 55 years old when he was in substantial pain from a bullet wound.
 He was shot near the crossing of the Crocodile River when he grazed on a nearby sugarcane plantation.
 When he could no longer walk, he was euthanised by the ranger Lynn van Rooyen from the Lower Sabie rest camp.

 Kambaku was one of the best-known bulls in the park.
 He crossed a large territory between the Timbavati Game Reserve and the Crocodile Bridge Rest Camp, and usually spent the wet season up north.
 Several visitors to the park took him down because he was easily recognizable.
 He had no tail hair and easily identifiable trunk marks.
 His tusks were precise mirror images of one another.
 The left tusk was 259 cm long, 51 cm in base circumference, and weight 63.2 kg in weight.
 The right tusk was 265 cm long, 52 cm in circumference, and 64 kg in weight.

 Mafunyane (c.
 1926-1983)

 Mafunyane was the best-known member of the Magnificent Seven.
-His Tsonga name meant "the irritated one," based on the elephant's temper and impatience with people.
-He was a shy animal rarely seen by the public, since he avoided the major tourist routes.
+His Tsonga name meant "the irritated one", based on his temper and impatience with people.
+He avoided the major tourist routes.
 Mafunyane's long, straight tusks dragged on the ground as he moved.
 He was a small elephant, however (only 327 cm high at the shoulder), and his tusks were shorter than most of the other Magnificent Seven's. the tusks had an oval circumference, making them look heavier than they really were.
 The most unique characteristic of Mafunyane was the 10-cm-wide, 40-cm-deep gap in his skull.
 The hole stretched into his nostril, and he could therefore breathe and consumer rainwater through it.
 The origin of the gash is unknown, but it is believed to have been sustained during a fight with another bull whose tusk pierced the Mafunyane's skull.

-Mafunyane died in 1983 of natural causes.
-He was around 57 years old.
+Mafunyane died in 1983 of natural causes, around 57 years old.
 His body was found near the Tari River, northwest of Shingwedzi, around 3 or 4 weeks after his death.

-Both Mafunyane's tusks were 251 cm long, 48 cm in base circumference, and 55.1 kg in weight.
+Both of his tusks were 251 cm long, 48 cm in base circumference, and 55.1 kg in weight.